Pixel and Resolution in Computer Graphics

 An image is displayed on the monitor is made up of thousands of these small pixels.
 The closely spaced pixels divide the image area into a compact and uniform two-dimensional grid of pixel lines and columns.
 Each pixel has a particular colour and brightness value.
 Though the size of a pixel depends mostly on the size of the electron beam within the CRT, they are too fine and close to each other to be perceptible by the human eye.

+The number of horizontal and vertical pixels on a display screen is called Resolution.
 There are two types of resolution exists in Computer Graphics:

 Image Resolution refers to the pixel spacing the distance from one pixel to the next pixel.
 In other words, the resolution of an image is the total number of pixels along with the entire height and width of the image.